 "Everyone knows it.
-If you would just quit going on and on about how we don't understand what it was like, maybe you would see that we have more in common than you think."
+If you'd just quit going on and on about how we don't understand what it was like, maybe you would see that we have more in common than you think."

-So everyone knows, he thought bitterly.
+So everyone thought that?
+Great.
 "I'll see you around, Carly."

 "Ben?
 What about our date?"

 He turned back, "There won't be any date."
 He felt an absurd sense of satisfaction as he walked away from her, leaving her glaring at him.

 No, no more dates.
 They all turned out the same.
 She had been happy to kiss him in the car.
 Even let him explore her body a bit.
 But when he'd tried to push it further she'd protested.
 Whether it was at the liberties he'd been trying to take or at the fact that he'd whispered Margaret's name into her ear he wasn't sure.

 He didn't think he'd done that before.
 But it didn't matter really.
 The woman he wanted was nowhere to be found.
 He wasn't even sure where she'd ended up.
 BJ thought she was on the West Coast but wasn't sure exactly which medical center was her new workplace.
 Truth be told, Hawkeye hadn't tried all that hard to find her.
 She'd let him walk out of her life.
 She didn't want him.
 It was just his dumb luck that she was all he wanted.